duckidouk/ACRU/README.md

 | Atmospheric Methane (CH₄) | ppb | Monthly |
 | Atmospheric N₂O | ppb | Monthly |

-The full-history script also computes `trendChange` (step-by-step delta) and `totalTrendChange` (change since a defined start date) for CO₂, methane, and N₂O — these are what drive the expressive range of the patch.
+The full history script also computes `trendChange` (step-by-step delta) and `totalTrendChange` (change since a defined start date) for CO₂, methane, and N₂O..
+They drive the full expressive range of the patch).

 ---